A child's biggest worries should be things like finishing homework, learning to ride a bike or passing a driver's test.

 How can you become a foster care parent?

 The main requirement to becoming a foster parent is having a heart for children in need, and a willingness to open your home to them.
-Foster care parents also must meet specific standards set by state and federal law, as well as the Council on Accreditation.
+Foster care parents also must meet specific standards set by state and federal law.
 The criteria is listed below.

 - Responsible, mature person who uses sound judgment and can nurture foster children